At last! Apple TV is coming to Chromecast and Android TVs from Sony & TCL

 Google’s Chromecast with Google TV is FINALLY plugging one of the biggest gaps in its offering, as it announces that the Apple TV app, including Apple TV+, is now available on the new Chromecast with Google TV.

 Chromecast has been a prominent figure in the streaming game, despite the glaring Apple-shaped hole in its roster.
-The news means that from today – yes, that's right here, right now – Google TV users who’re signed up to Apple TV+, will get the long-awaited ability to watch Apple TV Plus original movies, shows, and a wealth of documentaries to boot.
+The news means that from today – yes, that's right this second – Google TV users who’re signed up to Apple TV+, will get the long-awaited ability to watch Apple TV+ original movies, shows, and a wealth of documentaries to boot.

-What’s more, the Apple TV app will be arriving on a bunch of other TVs, including Sony and TCL, with more Android-TVs to come – it could even mean we get to see the Sony XR 'cognitive intelligence' range get its mitts on the feature, even though we need the range to be publically accessible first.
+What’s more, the Apple TV app will be arriving on a bunch of other TVs, including Sony and TCL, with more Android-TVs to come – it could even mean we get to see the Sony XR 'cognitive intelligence' range getting its mitts on the feature, even though we need the range to be publicly accessible first.

 - Google Nearby Share now lets you share apps with friends offline